fidsouza/fidsouza/README.md

 ### Abstract

 - 👨‍💻 I'm currently working full-time FreeLancer and a searching for a Job Full-Time.
-- 🌱 I'm constantly learning: **JavaScript , NodeJS , React, Asp.net Core**.
+- 🌱 I'm constantly learning: **JavaScript , NodeJS , Vue, Asp.net, GoLang**.
 - 💙 Interests: Games and Music ꫂ

 ### Languages and Tools